-Outcome: A mitigated information security incident and an improved cyber security posture.
-Restored integrity of systems impacted by the underlying attack or activities of the attacker, as well as restored serviceability of the network and systems compromised.
-Restored data in case of data loss, if possible.
+Outcome: The information security incident is mitigated and the cyber security posture is improved.
+Integrity of systems impacted by the underlying attack or activities of the attacker is restored, as well as serviceability of the network and systems compromised.
+Data is restored in case of data loss, if possible.

-List of functions, which are considered to be part of the implementation of this service.
+The following functions are considered to be part of the implementation of this service:

-- Establishing a response plan - Applying ad-hoc measures and containment - Returning all systems back to normal operation - Supporting other information security entities
+- Response plan established

+- Ad hoc measures and containment

+- Systems restoration

+- Other information security entities support

 In the case of a coordinating CSIRT, not all functions will be provided.
-While "supporting other information security entities" is an activity such teams provide, they sometimes also help with "establishing a response plan".
+While "supporting other information security entities" is an activity such teams provide, they sometimes also help with "establishing a response plan."

-6.4.1 Function: Establishing a response plan
+6.4.1 Function: Response plan establishment